San Francisco 49ers' Trey Lance recovers from slow start to second preseason game, leads 2 TD drives on final 3 series - NewsBreak

 San Francisco 49ers' Trey Lance recovers from slow start to second preseason game, leads 2 TD drives on final 3 series

-San Francisco 49ers rookie quarterback Trey Lance's second preseason game went a lot like his first one ... in reverse.
-Lance got off to a quick start in last week's game against the Kansas City Chiefs, hitting an 80-yard touchdown pass to receiver Trent Sherfield on just his second pass attempt before completing just one of his final seven attempts.
-But on Sunday night against the Los Angeles Chargers, it took Lance longer to find a rhythm.www.chatsports.com
+San Francisco 49ers rookie quarterback Trey Lance's second preseason game went a lot like his first one -- in reverse.
+Lance got off to a quick start in last week's game against the Kansas City Chiefs, hitting an 80-yard touchdown pass to wide receiver Trent Sherfield on his second pass attempt before completing just one of his final seven attempts.
+But on Sunday night against the Los Angeles Chargers at SoFi Stadium, it took Lance longer to find a rhythm.abcnews.go.com

 Comments / 0